abdul-munas/kubernetes-simple-web-app/README.md

-# Kubernetes Sample Web App
+# Kubernetes Simple Web App

 This project demonstrates the deployment of a simple static web application in a AWS EKS environment.
 The solution includes Infrastructure as Code (IaC), Kubernetes manifests, and monitoring with Prometheus and Grafana.